-- Exported. - Used or sold for use as supplies for vessels. - Sold to a state or local government for its exclusive use, or - Sold to a nonprofit educational organization for its exclusive use.
+- Exported, - Used or sold for use as supplies for vessels. - Sold to a state or local government for its exclusive use. - Sold to a nonprofit educational organization for its exclusive use, or - Sold to a qualified blood collector organization (as defined under Communications Tax in chapter 4) for its exclusive use in the collection, storage, or transportation of blood.